digital-sparks/developer-starter/README.md

-# Finsweet Developer Starter
+# Digital Sparks Developer Starter

-A starter template for both Client & Power projects.
+A starter template for web development projects.

 Before starting to work with this template, please take some time to read through the documentation.